Palmitoleic acid (16 carbon atoms) was noticed first in 1854 by Hofstädter P.G. in sperm whale oil and named physetoleic acid.

 The structure was established in 1925 by Armstrong E.F. et al.

-It is an unsaturated fatty acid, with one cis double bond, from the methyl end is in omega-7 (ω-7) or n-7, so in shorthand 16:1n-7), member of the sub-group called long chain fatty acids (LCFA) (from 14 to 18 carbon atoms).
+It belongs to the group of unsaturated fatty acids, having one cis double bond, from the methyl end in omega-7 (ω-7) or n-7 position, and its shorthand notation is 16:1n-7.
+It is also a member of the sub-group called long chain fatty acids (LCFA) (from 14 to 18 carbon atoms).

 Both in plants and animals it is produced de novo by the Δ9 desaturation of palmitic acid.